romaintilhac/romaintilhac.github.io/_posts/2022-09-03-HfNdreview.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1QyR-8Zde8cuykNrvBTWxRI1z72l8Q3Q2&ehbc=2E312F" width="600" height="300"></iframe>
 ***Fig. 2.** Maps of localities included in this review.*

-The final version came out as an invited review to *Chemical Geology* and, it's open access, so I hope it will be of much help to many!
+The final version came out as an invited review to *Chemical Geology* and it's open access, so I hope it will be of much help to many!

 **[https://doi.org/10.1016/j.chemgeo.2022.121039](https://doi.org/10.1016/j.chemgeo.2022.121039)**